openjdm/openjdm.github.io/book/reinforcement_learning.md

 their theory of how conditioning affects how an animal (or human) judges the value of a particular situation has become the basis for the more complex formulations of how a human judges a situation and decides the optimal action.
-Their formula, called the Rescorla Wagner Model, has several complex parameters, but simplified for brevity posits the equation that:
+Their formula, called the Rescorla-Wagner Model, has several complex parameters, but simplified for brevity posits the equation that:

 $$v\_X^{t+1} = v\_X^t + alpha(v\_X^{observed\_t} - v\_X^t)$$

 where $v\_X^{t}$ is the estimation of value of situation X at time t,
-$\\alpha$ is some constant between 0 and 1 that determines the tradeoff between speed and stability of an estimate, and $v\_X^{observed\_t}$ is an observation of how valuable situation X is in a particular instance t (Rescorla and Wagner 1972).
+$\\alpha$ is a constant *learning rate* between 0 and 1 that determines the tradeoff between speed and stability of an estimate, and $v\_X^{observed\_t}$ is an observation of how valuable situation X is in a particular instance t (Rescorla and Wagner 1972).
 This basic premise has then been